 NOTE 1 Conformance tests are not appropriate nor required for vehicle occupants, although they are the

-NOTE 2 Third party eCall systems (TPS-eCall) are not within the scope of this deliverable.
-This is because the
+NOTE 2 Third party eCall systems (TPS-eCall) are not within the scope of this document.
+This is because the core

-core TPS-eCall standard (EN 16102) does not specify the communications link between the vehicle and the TPS
+TPS-eCall standard (EN 16102) does not specify the communications link between the vehicle and the TPS service

 NOTE 3 These conformance tests are partly based on the appropriate conformance tests from EN 16454 and